-Thabazimbi Local Municipality is a WSA (Water Services Authority) and WSP (Water Service Provider).
-The Water Services Development Plan is in place but require review in preparation for the new term of Local Government.
+Thabazimbi LM is a WSA (Water Services Authority) and WSP (Water Service Provider).
+Water Services Development Plan is in place but require review in preparation for the new term of Local Government.
 The main source of surface water is the Vaalkop dam (9 Ml/day) augmented by 14 boreholes (5.1Ml/day).
-The Pilanesberg bulk water supply will provide an additional water (domestic use only) supply to the municipal area (13 Ml/day) at a cost of R250 million funded by the Regional Bulk Infrastructure Grant (DWS) and Magalies Water.
-Magalies Water capital investment towards the scheme will be recouped from the municipality through the bulk water tariff increments.
+The Pilansberg bulk water supply will provide an additional water (domestic use only) supply to the municipal area (13 Ml/day) at a cost of R250 million funded by the Regional Bulk Infrastructure Grant (DWS) and Magalies Water.
+Magalies Water capital investment towards the scheme will be repaid back by the municipality through the bulk water tariff increment to be imposed by Magalies Water on TLM.

-In terms of sanitation services; Thabazimbi town, Rooiberg, Leeupoort, Raphuthi and Regorogile use water-borne sewer system.
-Northam is 98% water borne and 2% septic tanks.
+In terms of sanitation services; Thabazimbi town, Rooiberg, Leeupoort, Raphuthi and Regorogile use water borne sewer system.
+Northam is 980% water borne and 2% septic tanks.
 Both the Thabazimbi and Northam sewer plants require urgent upgrading as they are currently operating beyond design capacity.